 Can you tell us a bit about yourself and your role at LoveArabic?

 My name is Waleed.
 I’m the Co-founder and Chief Culture Guide of LoveArabic, which is a social enterprise based at Toronto’s Centre for Social Innovation.
-I moved to Toronto in 2012 with my wife and 2 children from Egypt.
+I moved to Toronto from Egypt in 2012 with my wife and 2 children.
 We came to Canada because my wife was accepted into a Master’s program at the University of Toronto and it was important for us to be together.

 “Why are you teaching Arabic?” and “what are you really teaching?” were the most common questions that we were frequently asked.
 “Why do people learn Mandarin or Spanish and what do people learn from a language?” was the answer that I commonly responded with.